adriengibrat/ts-custom-error/README.md

 ### Automate all the things

-This project is a playground for various external services and tools, it use:
+⚠️ This project is mainly a pet project and its first purpose is to be a playground for various external services and tools:
 - opinionated code style mostly inspired from [standardjs](https://standardjs.com)
 - automatic code formating with [prettier](https://github.com/prettier/prettier)
 - code quality analysis by [codeclimate](https://codeclimate.com/github/adriengibrat/ts-custom-error) & [bithound](https://www.bithound.io/github/adriengibrat/ts-custom-error)